IQVIA Holdings Inc. (NYSE:IQV) Shares Sold by Alyeska Investment Group L.P.

-Alyeska Investment Group L.P. lowered its position in IQVIA Holdings Inc. (NYSE:IQV) by 2.6% in the fourth quarter, HoldingsChannel reports.
-The fund owned 129,262 shares of the medical research company’s stock after selling 3,449 shares during the quarter.
-Alyeska Investment Group L.P.’s holdings in IQVIA were worth $23,160,000 at the end of the most recent reporting period.
+Alyeska Investment Group L.P. reduced its stake in shares of IQVIA Holdings Inc. (NYSE:IQV) by 2.6% in the 4th quarter, HoldingsChannel reports.
+The institutional investor owned 129,262 shares of the medical research company’s stock after selling 3,449 shares during the quarter.
+Alyeska Investment Group L.P.’s holdings in IQVIA were worth $23,160,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Alpha Paradigm Partners LLC purchased a new stake in shares of IQVIA during the fourth quarter worth about $28,000.
-International Assets Investment Management LLC purchased a new stake in shares of IQVIA during the fourth quarter worth about $31,000.
-Jeppson Wealth Management LLC purchased a new stake in shares of IQVIA during the third quarter worth about $32,000.
-Safeguard Investment Advisory Group LLC purchased a new stake in shares of IQVIA during the fourth quarter worth about $34,000.
-Finally, TD Ameritrade Investment Management LLC purchased a new stake in shares of IQVIA during the fourth quarter worth about $35,000.
-87.15% of the stock is owned by institutional investors and hedge funds.

-IQV has been the subject of several research reports.
-Wells Fargo & Company upped their price objective on shares of IQVIA from $205.00 to $230.00 and gave the company an “overweight” rating in a research note on Thursday, February 11th.
-Piper Sandler upped their price objective on shares of IQVIA from $179.00 to $204.00 and gave the company a “neutral” rating in a research note on Thursday, February 11th.
-Robert W. Baird upped their price objective on shares of IQVIA from $208.00 to $221.00 and gave the company an “outperform” rating in a research note on Thursday, February 11th.
-Barclays initiated coverage on shares of IQVIA in a research note on Monday, March 8th.
-They set an “overweight” rating and a $220.00 price objective for the company.
-Finally, Truist upped their price objective on shares of IQVIA from $197.00 to $235.00 in a research note on Thursday, February 11th.
-Three investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-IQVIA presently has a consensus rating of “Buy” and an average target price of $199.00.
+Other large investors also recently bought and sold shares of the company.
+Acadian Asset Management LLC lifted its position in IQVIA by 3,630.8% during the third quarter.
+Acadian Asset Management LLC now owns 485 shares of the medical research company’s stock valued at $76,000 after purchasing an additional 472 shares during the period.
+O Shaughnessy Asset Management LLC raised its position in shares of IQVIA by 23.7% in the third quarter.
+O Shaughnessy Asset Management LLC now owns 596 shares of the medical research company’s stock worth $94,000 after acquiring an additional 114 shares during the period.
+Arrowstreet Capital Limited Partnership raised its position in shares of IQVIA by 30.0% in the third quarter.
+Arrowstreet Capital Limited Partnership now owns 12,100 shares of the medical research company’s stock worth $1,907,000 after acquiring an additional 2,791 shares during the period.
+Guggenheim Capital LLC raised its position in shares of IQVIA by 29.5% in the third quarter.
+Guggenheim Capital LLC now owns 36,814 shares of the medical research company’s stock worth $5,802,000 after acquiring an additional 8,388 shares during the period.
+Finally, ProShare Advisors LLC raised its position in shares of IQVIA by 5.9% in the third quarter.
+ProShare Advisors LLC now owns 32,158 shares of the medical research company’s stock worth $5,069,000 after acquiring an additional 1,804 shares during the period.
+Institutional investors and hedge funds own 87.15% of the company’s stock.

 Shares of IQV stock opened at $198.06 on Friday.
 The firm’s 50 day moving average price is $190.26 and its 200-day moving average price is $176.35.
 The company has a debt-to-equity ratio of 2.00, a quick ratio of 1.12 and a current ratio of 1.12.
 IQVIA Holdings Inc. has a one year low of $99.07 and a one year high of $199.99.
 The firm has a market cap of $37.98 billion, a P/E ratio of 217.65, a P/E/G ratio of 2.26 and a beta of 1.41.

-IQVIA (NYSE:IQV) last released its earnings results on Wednesday, February 10th.
-The medical research company reported $2.11 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.00 by $0.11.
-The company had revenue of $3.30 billion for the quarter, compared to analyst estimates of $3.14 billion.
+IQVIA (NYSE:IQV) last issued its quarterly earnings data on Wednesday, February 10th.
+The medical research company reported $2.11 EPS for the quarter, topping the consensus estimate of $2.00 by $0.11.
 IQVIA had a net margin of 1.61% and a return on equity of 18.03%.
-The firm’s quarterly revenue was up 13.9% on a year-over-year basis.
-During the same period in the prior year, the business earned $1.74 EPS.
+The firm had revenue of $3.30 billion for the quarter, compared to analyst estimates of $3.14 billion.
+During the same period in the prior year, the business posted $1.74 EPS.
+The business’s revenue for the quarter was up 13.9% compared to the same quarter last year.
 As a group, research analysts predict that IQVIA Holdings Inc. will post 5.84 EPS for the current fiscal year.

+A number of research analysts have weighed in on IQV shares.
+Wells Fargo & Company upped their price objective on shares of IQVIA from $205.00 to $230.00 and gave the stock an “overweight” rating in a research report on Thursday, February 11th.
+Piper Sandler boosted their target price on shares of IQVIA from $179.00 to $204.00 and gave the stock a “neutral” rating in a research note on Thursday, February 11th.
+Truist boosted their target price on shares of IQVIA from $197.00 to $235.00 in a research note on Thursday, February 11th.
+Morgan Stanley boosted their target price on shares of IQVIA from $205.00 to $220.00 and gave the stock an “overweight” rating in a research note on Thursday, February 11th.
+Finally, Barclays initiated coverage on shares of IQVIA in a research note on Monday, March 8th.
+They set an “overweight” rating and a $220.00 target price for the company.
+Three investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+IQVIA presently has a consensus rating of “Buy” and an average target price of $199.00.

 IQVIA Holdings Inc provides advanced analytics, technology solutions, and clinical research services to the life sciences industry in the Americas, Europe, Africa, and the Asia-Pacific.
 It operates through three segments: Technology & Analytics Solutions, Research & Development Solutions, and Contract Sales & Medical Solutions.